Provider Manual | Section 7

 Care Coordination Meetings

-HPSM meets at least quarterly with other community partners to address issues regarding the coordination of healthcare delivery services involving the San Mateo County Mental Health Plan, Golden Gate Regional Center (GGRC), and Aging and Adult Services (AAS).
+HPSM meets at least quarterly with other community partners to address issues regarding the coordination of healthcare delivery services involving the San Mateo County Behavioral Health and Recovery Services (BHRS), Golden Gate Regional Center (GGRC), and Aging and Adult Services (AAS).
 HPSM does not provide CHDP services but works closely with this agency to coordinate services.
 Memoranda of Understanding (MOU) exist between each of these community partners, which require quarterly meetings to clarify systems issues and coordinate the care of complex cases.
 The MOU clarifies responsibilities and establish protocols and procedures for the exchange of information and maintaining confidentiality.
 These quarterly coordination meetings are attended by representatives of each of the respective organizations.

 System-wide issues and specific cases are addressed to promote continuity and coordination of care between the medical and behavioral healthcare providers.